Alfresco/alfresco-identity-service/README.md

 ### Customizing the Realm During Deployment

-1. You will need a realm json, similar to `alfresco-realm.json`
+1. You will need a realm file.
+A [sample realm](./alfresco-realm.json) file is provided.

 1. Create a secret using your realm json file